pnp/cli-microsoft365/README.md

 yarn global add @pnp/cli-microsoft365
 ```

-The beta version of the CLI for Microsoft 365 can be installed by using the `@next` tag:
+The beta version of CLI for Microsoft 365 can be installed by using the `@next` tag:

 ```sh
 npm i -g @pnp/cli-microsoft365@next